agungsyon/Ecommerce-isWatch/README.md

 # ecommerce-isWatch
-simple ecommerce with javascripts using ejs express pg and sequelize
+simple ecommerce with javascripts in localhost using ejs express pg and sequelize